erickorsi/lernmatrix-learner/README.md

-# lernmatrix-conditional-learning
+# lernmatrix-learner
-Lernmatrix structure for conditional learning and recall, based on human hippocampus'.
+Lernmatrix structure for conditional learning and recall, based on human hippocampus' funcionality of associative memory learning and recall.